AI Agent Index

 Avg setup time

-< 30 minutes (download desktop app for Mac/Windows/Linux or install CLI via Homebrew, configure LLM, first task)
+Under 30 minutes (download desktop app for Mac/Windows/Linux or install CLI via Homebrew, sign in, first task)

 Editorial rating